Introduction

 Electromagnetic brakes are of today’s automobiles.
 An electromagnetic braking system for automobiles like cars, an effective braking system.
 And, by using this electromagnetic brakes, we can increase the life of the braking unit.
 The working principle of this system is that when the magnetic flux passes through and perpendicular to the rotating wheel the eddy current flows opposite to the rotating wheel/rotor direction.
 This eddy current trying to stop the rotating wheel or rotor.
 This results in the rotating wheel or rotor comes to rest/ neutral.

-The magnetic brake is well suited to such conditions since it will independently absorb more than 300 hp (Reverdin 1974).
-It therefore can exceed the requirements of continuous uninterrupted braking, leaving the friction brakes cool and ready for emergency braking in total safety.
+The magnetic brake suits such conditions, independently absorbing over 300 hp (Reverdin, 1974).
+It meets continuous braking needs, keeping friction brakes cool and ready for emergency use, ensuring total safety.

 The installation of an electromagnetic brake is not very difficulty if there is enough space between the gearbox and the rear axle.
 If did not need a subsidiary cooling system.
 It relay on the efficiency of engine components for its use, so do exhaust and hydrokinetic brakes.
 The exhaust brake is an on/off device and hydrokinetic brakes have very complex control system.
 The electromagnetic brake control system is an electric switching system which gives it superior controllability.